MI-AFP/tutorials/tutorials/03_branching.md

 ## Task assignment

-For the second assignment, navigate to the `hw03` project and follow the instructions in the `README.md` file there.
+For the assignment, navigate to the `hw03` project and follow the instructions in the `README.md` file there.
 It will test your skills in branching, local definitions, and working with modules.

 ## Further reading